History of the socialist movement in the United States: 2000s–2015: Great Recession and Occupy

+2015–2020: Sanders election runs

-The Occupy movement ultimately convinced United States Senator Bernie Sanders to run for president in 2016 as a democratic socialist.
+In 2016, Senator Bernie Sanders decided to run for president as a democratic socialist.
 In his bid, "Vermont Senator Bernie Sanders attracted some of the largest crowds of the 2016 presidential campaign...
 11,000 in Phoenix, 25,000 in Los Angeles, and 28,000 in Portland, Oregon.
 Sanders, a democratic socialist who for three decades has won office as an Independent, ran in the Democratic Party primaries.
-While he does not advocate the original goal of socialism—that 'a nation’s resources and major industries should be owned and operated by the government on behalf of all the people, not by individuals and private companies for their own profit,'...
-Sanders has put “socialism” back in American political discourse."
+While he does not advocate the original goal of socialism—that 'a nation's resources and major industries should be owned and operated by the government on behalf of all the people, not by individuals and private companies for their own profit,'...
+Sanders has put "socialism" back in American political discourse."
 Sanders is the leading figure in the "political revolution," by which he means an insurgent movement of voters and activists, not a violent storming of the barricades—can make the U.S. work for the majority of its citizens.
 In addition, his 2020 run for President of the United States saw even larger crowds, topping 26,000 attendees.
 Senator Sanders also received the most votes in the 2020 Democratic Iowa and Nevada Caucuses, New Hampshire Primary, and the California primary, the most populous state in the Union.

 The 21st century has seen an increase in the participation of socialist and left-wing organizing, precipitated by the Occupy movement and Bernie Sanders' 2016 and 2020 presidential runs.
 This has resulted in an explosive growth of the Democratic Socialists of America (DSA) where by "December 2018, DSA had some 55,000 members in 166 chapters and 57 high school and college groups, making it the largest socialist organization in the United States since the heyday of the Communist Party in the 1930s and 1940s."
 In an interview by The New Labor Forum, a DSA member testifies "I have basically been a lifelong liberal who has very slowly radicalized and was kind of catapulted into radicalization by the Bernie primary campaign.
 I really didn't know about the term democratic socialism until Bernie started using it."
-These organizations like the DSA are leading a movement that is giving voice to left-wing positions, emphasizing issues such as affordable housing, universal health care, opposing public subsidies for corporations, seeking the creation of government-owned banks, environmental justice, and free college for all.
-There have been an increase of democratic socialists elected to Congress, most notably a group of four congresswomen known as "The Squad."
+These organizations like DSA are leading a movement that is giving voice to left-wing positions, emphasizing issues such as affordable housing, universal health care, opposing public subsidies for corporations, seeking the creation of government-owned banks, environmental justice, and free college for all.
+There have been an increase of democratic socialists elected to Congress, most notably a group of four congresswomen known as "The Squad".
 In a 2011 survey, more people under the age of 30 had a favorable view of socialism than of capitalism.